Time-Varying Optimization of LTI Systems via Projected Primal-Dual Gradient Flows: Problem Formulation

-for all $t\geq t_0$, and for some $a, b,\gamma_z, \gamma_w>0$. \QEDB \end{problem} The bound~\eqref{eq:tracking} establishes exponential tracking of the time-varying signal $\xi^*_t$, implicitly defined as the solution of \eqref{opt:objectiveproblem}, up to an asymptotic error that depends on the temporal variability of both the optimal trajectory and the unknown disturbance.
-Finally, we observe that when the optimization problem is static and $w_t$ is constant, $\dot z_t^* = 0$ and $\dot w_t=0$ at all times, and thus~\eqref{eq:tracking} boils down to an exponential stability bound.
+\begin{problem} Design a dynamic output-feedback controller for~\eqref{eq:plantModel} such that the inputs and outputs of \eqref{eq:plantModel} converge exponentially to the time-varying optimizer of \eqref{opt:objectiveproblem}, up to an asymptotic error that accounts for the temporal variability of both the optimizer and of the unknown disturbance. \QEDB \end{problem}

-\section{Closed-loop Projected Saddle-point Flows}
+\section{Closed-loop Projected Saddle-Point Flows}

+In this section, we present our controller synthesis method and we establish explicit convergence error bounds.